American Institute of Architecture Students

 The American Institute of Architecture Students (AIAS) is an independent, nonprofit, student-run organization that offers programs, information, and resources critical to architectural education.
-It primarily serves about 25,000 architecture students enrolled in accredited U.S. collegiate programs each year.
-Recently, the AIAS has also expanded its reach to international academic programs.
+It primarily serves about 25,000 architecture students enrolled in accredited U.S. collegiate programs each year, with some international programs.

 The organization represents one of five collateral organizations that govern the discipline of architecture in the United States, including allied organizations: the Association of Collegiate Schools of Architecture (ACSA), the National Architectural Accrediting Board (NAAB), National Council of Architectural Registration Boards (NCARB), and the American Institute of Architects (AIA).
 These governing bodies reflect the trajectory an architect will take during their career, from initial education, through licensure, and into practice.

 AIAS publishes Crit, Journal of the AIAS (short for critique) and hosts events for students and professionals throughout the year, including FORUM, Grassroots Leadership Conference, and Quad Conferences.
 The organization was founded in 1956; it was originally called the National Architectural Student Association (NASA).
-Later the name changed to the Association of Student Chapters, AIA (ASC/AIA), before finding its present-day name the American Institute of Architecture Students.
+Later the name changed to the Association of Student Chapters, AIA (ASC/AIA), before using its present-day name.